IrtizaNasar/CCI-Diploma22/README.md

 - 1200-1300: **Watch/listen 1** - via Collaborate Ultra on Moodle absorb a lecture from me on Counting and Remembering, in preparation for next weeks session.
 [Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2021/slides/lecture_01.html).

-Further sessions are TBC, depending on multiple choice test and practical exam timings, and other unit's assessment timings. -->

 <!-- ## Thanks